gharib85/Quantum_Fisher_Information/Variable beam-splitter reflectivity estimation/README.md

 Most of these functionalities are in `OptAlg` class.

-For adaptive phase estimation, the program runs many consecutive optimization problems with different number of variables _N_ and the accept-reject criteria changes for different sets of _N_, which is possible by changing conditions given to the optimization algorithm in `main()`.
+For adaptive variable beam-splitter estimation, the program runs many consecutive optimization problems with different number of variables _N_ and the accept-reject criteria changes for different sets of _N_, which is possible by changing conditions given to the optimization algorithm in `main()`.

 ### Changing the compilation setting